Hendrix-Shen/Tweak-My-Client/README.md

 And use `preprocess` to be compatible with all versions.

-**Note: I only accept the following versions of issues, which are the last updates of each MC major version.
+**Note: I only accept the following versions of issues.
 Please note that this information is time-sensitive and any version of the issue not listed here will be closed**

 - Minecraft 1.14.4
 - Minecraft 1.15.2
 - Minecraft 1.16.5
 - Minecraft 1.17.1
 - Minecraft 1.18.2
+- Minecraft 1.19.2
 - Minecraft 1.19.3

 ### Mappings